ncar-xdev/jupyter-forward/README.md

 ## Usage

-`jupyter-forward` provides functionality to launch a jupyter lab session on a remote cluster via the `start` command:
+`jupyter-forward` provides functionality to launch a jupyter lab session on a remote cluster via the `jupyter-forward` command:

 ```bash
 ❯ jupyter-forward --help                                                                                                      (playground) 18:35:43